ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-07-apps-wallets-addresses.md

 ## Wallet Apps

-**Cryptocurrency applications** (often called "dApps" or decentralized applications) are software programs that interact with blockchain networks.
+**Cryptocurrency applications** are software programs that interact with blockchain networks.
 These applications provide user-friendly interfaces for complex blockchain operations, making cryptocurrency accessible to non-technical users.

 1. My favorite: **Zashi** is a specialized mobile wallet developed by the Electric Coin Company specifically for Zcash (ZEC).
 Unlike multi-currency wallets, Zashi focuses exclusively on shielded ZEC transactions, making it the premier choice for users who prioritize maximum financial privacy.
 The app features seamless integration with Coinbase for purchasing ZEC directly within the wallet and partnerships with Flexa for spending ZEC at thousands of retail locations.
 Zashi emphasizes true self-custody while maintaining a user-friendly interface accessible to cryptocurrency newcomers.
 The wallet also includes innovative privacy features like decentralized off-ramps for converting shielded ZEC to other cryptocurrencies without compromising transaction privacy.